MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 When check out is enabled, end users can use a Teams panel to manually release a room.
 Releasing a room ends the current reservation and makes the room available for others to schedule.

-This feature is enabled by default, but it can be disabled per device.
-To disable the feature, go to **Settings > Device settings > Teams admin settings > Meetings** and then turn off **Check out**.
+This feature is disabled by default, but it can be enabled per device.
+To enable the feature, go to **Settings > Device settings > Teams admin settings > Meetings** and then turn on **Check out**.

 #### Enable or disable room reservations